 Trekaroo’s community has already demonstrated their in-depth knowledge of destinations and fun places to explore with kids.
 Our new Road School Series will organize our travel recommendations under educational themes that span anything from the temperate rainforest, to the American Revolutionary War.
 Our goal is to help families travel with intentionality and seize opportunities to learn together.

-We will be providing Road School guides that fall under four main arcs:
+These road schooling guides fall under four main arcs:

 - History and Culture